KYCCrypto/login-crypto-documentation/README.md

 2. When user give access to basic information then authorization page will redirect to a redirect URL provided by you with a JWT token.

-3. You need to make a POST request with JWT token and an application secret to get user's information
+3. You need to make a POST request with JWT token and an application secret to get user's information **Note: Make this POST request from your backend only.
+Else your secret will be exposed to the public**

     Request example: